Area 51, Dulce and “UFOs” – – my true inner feelings.

 He reminds us that it’s been going on for ages, yet there’s no conclusive physical proof (that it represents physical ET visitations).

-He says UFOs are part of nonphysical reality.
+He says UFOs could be part of nonphysical “reality”.

-Carl Sagan warned us that our beliefs in myths have undermined America’s true pursuit of science.
+Carl Sagan, however, warned us that our beliefs in myths have undermined America’s true pursuit of science.

 He’s been to Dulce many times and he’s yet to see evidence of an underground base.